spawnmarvel/quickguides/azure/Implement-and-manage-storage/README.md

 2. You can't convert a Standard tier storage account to a Premium tier storage account or vice versa.
 You must create a new storage account with the desired type and copy data, if applicable, to a new storage account.

+3. Which storage solution replicates data to a secondary region, maintains six copies of the data, and is the default replication option?
+Read-access geo-redundant storage is the default replication option.
+Geo-redundant storage (GRS) copies the data synchronously three times within a single physical location in the primary region by using LRS.
+The data is then copied asynchronously to a single physical location in the secondary region.

+4. To what extent does a storage account name need to be unique?
+The storage account name is used as part of the URI for API access, so it must be globally unique.